 A maths intervention doesn’t have to be all or nothing

-Very few teachers opt for the ‘do nothing’ option.
-Children in every age group deserve the opportunity to develop the knowledge, skills and confidence in Maths to help them progress and if it looks like the current model at your school isn’t working, it might be a good idea to see what needs changing.
+Children in every age group deserve the opportunity to develop the knowledge, skills and confidence in maths to help them progress.
+If it looks like the current model at your school isn’t working, it might be a good idea to see what needs changing.

-But don’t panic, a primary intervention doesn’t need to cost huge amounts of money you don’t have!
+But don’t panic, an effective maths intervention doesn’t need to cost huge amounts of money!

-Hundreds and probably thousands of schools are in similar situations to you, and there is a broad range of primary school intervention programmes you can look at particularly for Maths; not all of them are high-cost and many of them are proven to really make the difference you need.
+Hundreds and probably thousands of schools are in similar situations to you, and there is a broad range of primary school tutoring and intervention programmes you can look at particularly for maths; not all of them are high-cost and many of them are proven to really make the difference you need.

-However, you may well have HLTAs or maths specialist teaching staff who you can rely on to deliver additional maths support that fulfils different pupils’ needs.
-Consider whether you can then redeploy your teaching assistants to cover for these expert maths teaching staff?
+Do you have HLTAs or maths specialist teaching staff who you can rely on to deliver additional maths support that fulfils different pupils’ needs?
+Consider whether you can then redeploy your teaching assistants to cover for these expert maths teaching staff.

-Are you teaching staff motivated to teach maths interventions or do they need training?
-Are they willing to shuffle their timetable to provide the additional support.
+Are your teaching staff trained and confident to teach maths interventions or do they need additional training?
+Are they willing and able to shuffle their timetable to provide the additional support?

 Some schools find, with a bit of creative timetabling, and increasing use of catch up, same day interventions they are able to resource the extra support their pupils need internally.